GoudekettingRM/titleize/README.md

 - ignoreSymbols (`String`, optional)

 #### keepUpperCaseWords
 Setting this to true will preserve all present words that are fully capitalised.
+This can be useful when dealing with abbreviations or acronyms.
 ```
 titleize('hello WORLD', { keepUpperCaseWords: true }); // result: Hello WORLD
 ```